Harkness table

 The Harkness table, Harkness method, or Harkness discussion is a teaching and learning method involving students seated in a large, oval configuration to discuss ideas in an encouraging, open-minded environment with only occasional or minimal teacher intervention.

 Overview

 The Harkness method is in use at many American boarding schools and colleges and encourages discussion in classes.
 The style is related to the Socratic method.
 Developed at Phillips Exeter Academy, the method's name comes from the oil magnate and philanthropist Edward Harkness, who presented the school with a monetary gift in 1930.
-It has been adopted in numerous schools, such as St. Mark's School of Texas and The Episcopal School of Dallas, where small class-size makes it effective, but it remains impractical for larger classes.
+It has been adopted in numerous schools, such as The Dunham School, St. Mark's School of Texas, Germantown Academy, Milton Academy, The Lawrenceville School, The College Preparatory School, The Masters School, and Seoul Foreign School where small class-size makes it effective.
+However, Harkness remains impractical for schools with larger class sizes.
 Harkness described its use as follows: